open0x20/api-dnsmasq-dynconf/README.md

 ```

 ### Installation
-Copy the `dnsmasq-dynconf.service` file into `/etc/systemd/system/` and the binary `dnsmasq-dynconf` into `/usr/sbin/`.
+Copy the `dnsmdcd.service` file into `/etc/systemd/system/` and the binary `dnsmdcd` into `/usr/sbin/`.
 Then you can simply run the following
 commands to start/stop the service:
 ```
-systemctl start dnsmasq-dynconf.service
+systemctl start dnsmdcd.service
-systemctl stop dnsmasq-dynconf.service
+systemctl stop dnsmdcd.service
 ```